anath2110/GENEVIC/README.md

 ### Step-wise Instructions
 ## Step 1.
 Clone this repository

-Clone this repository:
+Clone this repository:git clone \

-From the terminal, navigate to ```cd labs/Lab_3_Data_Analytics```
+From the terminal, navigate to ```cd [path-to-project-root-folder]```

 ## Step 2.
 Set up enviromental variables

 Provide settings for Open AI and Database.
-You can either create a file named `secrets.env` file in the root of this folder (labs/lab_3_data_analytics) as below or do it using the app's GUI later on.
+You can either create a file named `secrets.env` file in the root of this project folder in your PC as below or do it using the app's GUI later on.

     - Option 1: use built-in SQLITE.
 Then you don't need to install SQL Server.